blackberry/Community/news/Latest_News.md

 New repo [jQuery-Mobile-Samples](http://github.com/blackberry/jquery-mobile-samples) to be used to contribute to the [jQuery Mobile Cookbook](http://jquerymobilecookbook.com/) project.

-_Source_: [Tim Windsor][timw], at [DevBlog](http://devblog.blackberry.com/2012/05/jquery-mobile-blackberry-samples/ "BlackBerry Samples for jQuery Mobile"), on May 14, 2012
+_Source_: [Tim Windsor][timw], via [DevBlog](http://devblog.blackberry.com/2012/05/jquery-mobile-blackberry-samples/ "BlackBerry Samples for jQuery Mobile"), on May 14, 2012

 ### New Beta Zone